Surratt’s goal-line interception lifts UNC past Duke 20-17

 CHAPEL HILL, N.C.
+(AP) — North Carolina got the big defensive stop it needed in yet another drama-filled finish.

-(AP) — Chazz Surratt picked off Deon Jackson’s trick-play pass at the goal line with 14 seconds left to help North Carolina hold off rival Duke 20-17 on Saturday night.
+Chazz Surratt picked off Deon Jackson’s trick-play pass at the goal line with 14 seconds left, helping the Tar Heels hang on for a 20-17 win on Saturday night that reclaimed the rivalry’s Victory Bell.

-The Blue Devils (4-4, 2-3 Atlantic Coast Conference) had pushed from their own 6-yard line inside the UNC 5-yard line on a dramatic late-game drive.
-But Jackson’s attempted jump-pass after a handoff was snagged by Surratt, the quarterback-turned-linebacker who had leapt to deflect the ball but instead ended up corralling it for a game-saving takeaway.
+The Blue Devils had pushed from their own 6-yard line after a UNC turnover to inside the UNC 5 with less than a minute to play.
+But with no timeouts, Jackson took a handoff and attempted a jump-pass while being hit that was snagged by Surratt, the QB-turned-linebacker who had leapt to deflect the ball but instead ended up corralling it for a game-saving takeaway.

+Surratt said the Tar Heels (4-4, 3-2 Atlantic Coast Conference) had discussed that the play could be coming during a timeout only moments before.

+“We were expecting it,” Surratt said.
+“I thought he’d throw it a little higher and jumped.
+It came right to me.
+I just wanted to get it and make sure I got the ball in my hands and (get) on the ground.”

+It was another close-call win for a UNC team that has played seven games decided by six or fewer points, with each being decided in the final 80 seconds.

+“We’re TV darlings because we come down to the last drive on every game we’ve play but one,” UNC coach Mack Brown said.
+“And this, again the last play.”

-The Tar Heels (4-4, 3-2) took a knee to end the game, then had their players sprinting off the sideline and across the field to reclaim the Victory Bell presented to the rivalry game winner.
+The Tar Heels celebrated by sprinting across the field as time expired to reclaim the Victory Bell that had been in Duke’s possession the past three seasons.

-Surratt’s interception capped a tense final 7 minutes, which saw the Tar Heels take the lead on Noah Ruggles’ 40-yard field goal only to commit a costly turnover as they were on the brink of taking a two-possession lead.
+Surratt’s interception capped a tense final 7 minutes, with the Tar Heels taking the lead on Noah Ruggles’ 40-yard field goal only to commit a costly turnover as they were on the brink of taking a two-possession lead.

-Javonte Williams ran for 111 yards for UNC, leading a ground game that had to carry the load with freshman quarterback Sam Howell under steady pressure and struggling to consistently connect downfield.
-But after Howell hit Dazz Newsome on a fourth-down conversion inside Duke’s 5-yard line, Williams lost a fumble on a carry up the middle with 2:55 left to set up the Blue Devils’ final drive.
+Javonte Williams ran for 111 yards for UNC.
+But after Sam Howell hit Dazz Newsome on a fourth-down conversion inside Duke’s 5-yard line, Williams lost a fumble on a carry up the middle with 2:55 left to set up the final drive for the Blue Devils (4-4, 2-3).

+“We learned one thing: we’ve got a team that has a lot of fight to them,” Duke coach David Cutcliffe said.
+“Nobody backed down. … You hate to see a game end like that for players that fought their heart out.”

 THE TAKEAWAY

-Duke: The Blue Devils did a lot of things well enough to win, namely by pressuring Howell and frequently collapsing the pocket to keep him on the move and increasing the degree of difficulty on his throws.
+Duke: The Blue Devils did a lot of things well enough to win, namely by pressuring freshman quarterback Sam Howell and frequently collapsing the pocket to increase the degree of difficulty on his throws.
 Howell completed just 10 passes (though they went for 227 yards and two scores) while the Blue Devils picked him off twice before getting Williams’ late fumble for a third takeaway.
-Yet Duke committed three turnovers of its own, the last ensuring the Blue Devils wouldn’t claim a fourth straight win in the series.
+Yet Duke committed three turnovers of its own, the last sealing the loss.

 UNC: Once again, the team that has turned seemingly every late-game scenario into Oscar-worthy drama had another fight to the finish.
-The good news for the Tar Heels is that it probably prepared them to handle this moment, even if they survived with only a couple of yards to spare.
-It marked UNC’s seventh game in eight outings this year decided by six or fewer points, with each being decided in the final 80 seconds.
+And it was an eerily familiar finish to last year’s home game against Virginia Tech, where the Tar Heels fumbled while trying to run in a clinching score and then surrendered a long touchdown drive to lose on a final-minute score.

+“This was different because our defense stepped up and made the play to win the game,” Brown said.

 UP NEXT